Efficient congruencing in ellipsephic sets: the quadratic case: Preliminaries

 From our initial assumption that $\mathcal{E}$ is a $(p,t,\delta)$-ellipsephic set, we know that for $\bm{n}=(n_c,\dots,n_{d-1})$ with $0\leq\bm{n}\leq t(p-1)$, we have

 and consequently

 as claimed. \qedhere \end{proof}

-We are interested in the following expressions, the first of which represents the weighted number of solutions to our system of equations in which the variables fall into certain congruence classes modulo powers of $p$.
+The first of the expressions we are interested in represents the weighted number of solutions to our system of equations in which the variables fall into certain congruence classes modulo powers of $p$.
 For $a,b\in\mathbb{N}$, we let

 and observe that this expression counts the number of solutions to the system

 with $x_i,y_i,u_l,v_l\in\mathcal{E}(X)$ for $1\leq i\leq t$ and $1\leq l\leq 2t$, satisfying $\bm{x}\equiv\bm{y}\equiv\xi\mmod{p^a}$ and $\bm{u}\equiv\bm{v}\equiv\eta\mmod{p^b}$, and with each solution being counted with weight $\rho_a(\xi)^{-2t}\rho_b(\eta)^{-4t} \mathfrak{a}_{\bm{x}}\mathfrak{a}_{\bm{y}}\mathfrak{a}_{\bm{u}}\mathfrak{a}_{\bm{v}}$.
 We also assume that $I_{0,0}(\xi,\eta)=\mathfrak{J}(X)$ for any $\xi$ and $\eta$.